kgateway-dev/kgateway/docs/content/guides/integrations/service_mesh/istio.md

    open gloo-gateway.yaml
    ```

-4. Add the following values to the Helm value file.
+4. Add the following values to the Helm value file to enable the Istio integration with auto-mTLS.
 Make sure that you change the `istioProxyContainer` values to the service address and cluster name of your Istio installation.

+   {{< notice note >}}If you do not want auto-mTLS to be enabled, set this value to <code>false</code>.{{< /notice >}}
    {{< tabs  >}}
    {{% tab name="Open source" %}}
    ```yaml